patching...

 They just have to travel further to reach those voters in Iowa.
 For example, Bachmann recently spoke at churches in Marion and Osceola.
 Santorum has appeared at an Iowa Christian Alliance fundraiser at Walnut Creek Community Church in Windsor Heights, and Gingrich and Cain have spoken at Pella Christian High School.

 "I never thought I'd say this with just a couple months before the caucuses, but it's anybody's guess who could win or even who is going to be one, two or three.
 I think it's totally up in the air,” Steve Sheffler, president of the Iowa Faith and Freedom Coalition, formerly the Iowa Christian Alliance, said one week after the group’s Oct.
-22 banquet drew six Republican candidates to speak to its members.
+22 drew six Republican candidates to speak to its members.

 The Des Moines Sunday Register’s Iowa Poll showed Herman Cain and Mitt Romney leading with support of 23 and 22 percent of likely GOP caucus-goers.
 Romney’s numbers are static since last spring and Cain is riding a surge that may or may not last.
 Ron Paul, with 12 percent of support, has been gaining since last spring and the remaining Republicans lag at least 10 percentage points behind the two front-runners.